 DELVE DEEPER INTO BA OR ENJOY A DAY ON THE TIGRE DELTA

 Today, you’re free to soak in the charm of Buenos Aires as you explore on your own.
 Alternatively, opt to take a cruise on the Tigre Delta.
 Later, gather with your fellow travelers for an included farewell dinner.

 This morning, travel by bus through the northern coastal neighborhoods of Buenos Aires, including prestigious Olivos, home of the Argentinian presidential palace.
 Continue through the affluent and architecturally rich districts of San Isidro and San Fernando to Tigre, where you will board a one-hour cruise on the Lujan River, taking in the lush tropical vegetation of the Parana Delta.
 Explore the vast maze of canals and tributaries dotted with old residences, vacation homes and restaurants before returning to Buenos Aires by bus.

 Straddling Brazil and Argentina, Iguassu is one of the world’s widest and wildest waterfalls.
 Discover the pools, cataracts and thunderous curtains of water that make Iguassu a must-see.
 Come visit the falls that compelled Eleanor Roosevelt to exclaim, "Poor Niagara!"

-Round-trip flights arrive in Santiago and depart from Buenos Aires (or Iguassu on extension).
-An internal flight from Bariloche to Buenos Aires is also included in your trip cost.
+Round-trip flights arrive in Santiago and depart from Buenos Aires.
+(The extension departs from Iguassu.)
+Internal flights from Bariloche to Buenos Aires and from Santiago to Puerto Montt are also included in your trip cost.
 When you first arrive in Santiago, a Go Ahead representative will meet you at the airport.